rgreer4/hassio-vagrant/README.md

 9. git clone https://github.com/rgreer4/hassio-vagrant.git somewhere (note your HA config will live in here too)
 10. Edit the config.yaml (At least set: dhcp, if static the ip/netmask/gateway, and any custom hostname.
 Leave bridge alone.)
 11. vagrant up (yes to install vagrant-winnfsd, pick the real NIC)
-12. Go to http://IP:8123 and make sure it works
+12. Wait about 5 minutes after it appears done.
+Go to http://IP:8123 and make sure it works.

 ## About